 The Devil’s Rejects is a sequel to House of 1000 Corpses (and is still directed by Rob Zombie).
 It centers on three members of the above-mentioned psychopathic family and their attempts to meet up with their father and escape capture from the local sheriff.

 Wanna play a game?
 The Saw series centers around a sadistic serial killer who is obsessed with teaching his victims the value of life through torture.
 Once they are captured, they have to play along in a game for their very survival.
+If this is your cup of tea, we have good news: there are several Saw movies so you’ve got plenty of footage to feast upon after you enjoy the OG.

 16. The Fly